-- Pursuant to state law, the applicant must present a separate cashier’s check or money order for each of the fees listed below.
+- Pursuant to state law, the applicant must present a separate cashier’s check or money order for each of the applicable fees listed in the fee schedule.

 - Charges dismissed, nolle prossed or found not guilty: FREE

-- Dismissed/nolle prossed as part of plea deal: $250 to the Solicitor’s Office
+- Dismissed/nolle prossed as part of plea agreement: $250 to the Solicitor’s Office

 - Fraudulent check conviction:$250 to the Solicitor’s Office, $25 to SLED and $35 to the Clerk of Court